Whatever side you are on in the whole privacy debate, you have probably heard variants of the following two arguments:

 From my overly simplistic perspective, the world is made up of three kinds of people:

 - The Bad – They care nothing for societal norms, they want, so they take.
-They care nothing for your right to privacy, and outside of instances of gross incompetence, fall almost entirely within your ability to point fingers if you are a victim.
-IF you can catch them.
+They care nothing for your right to privacy, and outside of instances of gross incompetence, their actions fall almost entirely within your ability to point fingers if you are a victim.
+IF you can catch them;

 - The Ordinary – Basically decent, perhaps with a little ‘moral flexibility’ thrown in, who may not like the Bad guys, but understand them enough not to be shocked when they do bad things.
 These are the majority, and the smarter ones prepare for the worse case scenario.